 A law student wishing to matriculate into one of the joint degree programs must file an application for admission before March 1st of Spring Term of their first year.
 Applications may be accepted later for some of the joint degree programs at the discretion of the graduate program director.
 After filing the application, the student must meet with the degree program director from the graduate school to which they seek admission.
-The degree program director of the graduate school will ensure that the degree program will meet the educational objectives of the student and ensure that the degree program student has the requisite background and skills in the areas of study of the graduate degree program to successfully compete in the graduate degree program.
-Upon approval by the degree program director of the respective graduate school program and completion of the first year of law school, the student will be admitted into the joint degree program.
+The degree program director of the student and ensure that the degree program student has the requisite background and skills in the areas of study of the graduate degree program director of the respective graduate school program and completion of the first year of law school, the student will be admitted into the joint degree program.
 Students then begin to undertake study in the respective graduate program and law school (simultaneously) beginning in the first summer term following the first year of law school.